 Ownership of football clubs and the integrity of the competition

-Football Association Premier League rules versus UEFA Rules
+Football Association Premier League rules v UEFA Rules

-Having an interest in another football club has been defined as meaning the following:
+Having an interest in another football club is defined as meaning:

-- Can an owner of a football club also have interests in other sporting teams of other companies?
+Can an owner of a football club have interests in other sporting teams?